Select45rpm is a UK based Record Sales site. We sell Original 7" 45s by Mail Order.

-We Know How To Grade!
+We Know How To Grade.

 Grading is difficult for many & usually Overgrading is the issue so you overpay & are disappointed.
 But we've been selling 45s & had been collecting for a long time & since the 1980s until 2002, so the VG grade once meant a decent used copy but today means an overused one.
 Some older dealers still use VG to mean a record we'd call EX & others may grade higher.
 All about opinions.
 We've had plenty of EX or Mint 45s in awful grade with big scratches the seller managed to miss as they grade in The Dark, not under a 100w equivalent 20w daylight Energy Saving lightbulb in a Desk Lamp as we do.
 See our Grades page for more.

-We Dig The Tunes!
+We Dig The Tunes.

 Getting Interesting & Enjoyable Music First and bothering with Selling Second was the idea & even years later finding a New Gem especially on a UK label keeps it interesting.
 As far from the Lazy Book Dealer as you can get, we find great obscure tunes & want others to discover them too.
 Appears we do it rather well.
 Several Decades of being able to Buy, Play, Enjoy & then Sell Vintage Vinyl from 1947-1983 means we know Music very well and have always tried anything that was unknown & looked interesting musically.
 You'll look a long time to find another Dealer who really knows so many styles of music like we do, as we tried the lot out over the years.
 We don't collect Vinyl now, having had so much of that what is eagerly sought today, so all items we get are sold on this website & not many get listed on ebay.
-The best stuff you will always see after we've recorded it to the Computer!
-See Photos of Every Item and play MP3 samples of 2500+ items £12 and over.
+The best stuff you will always see after we've recorded it to the Computer.
+See Photos of Every Item and play MP3 samples of all items.